mementomoryn/arkheion/README.md

 To request download, you need to have collaborator roles.

 ## Streamrip
-> Supported: Qobuz, Deezer, and SoundCloud
+> Supported services: Qobuz, Deezer, and SoundCloud